 - led by people experiencing marginalization in the food system (i.e. Black, Indigenous, people of colour, and/or newcomer communities

 - working on income based interventions to combat food insecurity

 - based and working in Toronto

 Are you interested in working with FoodShare through the Supportive Partnerships Platform?
 Please fill out this contact form to get started.
-Please note the Supportive Partnership Platform is currently at capacity and not accepting applicants.
-You can still fill out the Google Form and join the waitlist.

 Why Supportive Partnerships?